 A quick inspection, a quick fix, a quick back on the road.
 The problem was the rubber stem insert was leaking out air.
-All covered under warranty along with coffee and donuts for a quick start to the day on a sugar high.
+All are covered under warranty along with coffee and donuts for a quick start to the day on a sugar high.

 That low tire reminded me to go check to make sure my Air Tool Accessories are still in the same place tucked and secured inside the truck cab.